Hi. My name is Rozanne and I have been trying to figure out this about page since January 2009, when I first created this blog.

 I had to systematically decide how to craft my life in order to understand what I wanted and how to get there.
 I used my writing, my role as guide and mom and wife, and the initiation and failure of creative projects as my dead reckoning – to always see where I am in order to look ahead to where I need to go.

-Today, our oldest is an adult and lives in Canada and the other four live with Chris (my Ever-Patient husband) and I in the jungle of Costa Rica.
-I have started a small outdoor community learning center with other families where we guide learning from ages five to seventeen, trying to scale up my own homeschool model – learning through creativity, conversation, and connection to the land and to each other slowly and deeply.
+Today, our oldest is 24 years old and lives part of the year here in Costa Rica, part of the year in Toronto, and part of the year in Europe.
+Our 19 year old daughter and our 15 year old daughter recently moved to Toronto.
+Our 17 year old daughter and 13 year old son live with Chris (my Ever-Patient husband) and me in the jungle of Costa Rica.
+I have started a small outdoor community learning center with other families where we guide learning from ages five to eighteen, trying to scale up my own homeschool model – learning through creativity, conversation, and connection to the land and to each other, moving slowly and deeply.

 I love connecting the dots.